johanfforsberg/oldpaint/README.md

 #### Installation ####

 Since oldpaint is under heavy development, there's currently no way to install it without building it yourself.

-Oldpaint is developed with python 3.7, it might work with 3.6 but nothing older than that.
-It's only been tested on Ubuntu linux, using a fairly new AMD graphics card, and on a laptop with a fairly new Intel GPU.

-Oldpaint has a special dependency, on the "fogl" library (https://github.com/johanfforsberg/fogl).
-Right now the way to go is to clone it somewhere, installing it according to its readme, and editing oldpaint's `pyproject.toml` file to point to the location of the fogl repo.
-Then (assuming you have poetry installed), in oldpaint's repo, run:
+This process is currently only tested on my machine, under Ubuntu.
+Oldpaint only has a handful of dependencies, but there is an extra step where pyglet needs to be patched to support the latest OpenGL stuff.

+There is a simple Makefile in the project dir that takes care of the build procedure.
+Using it obviously requires GNU make, but if you don't have that it should be easy to figure out the manual steps by reading it.
+Dependencies are installed in a virtual environment contained in the project dir, so there's no need for administrator access.
+To uninstall, simply remove the "env" directory.

+In the best case, you have everything needed, including python 3.7 or later, compilers etc. Then it should just be a matter of typing (inside the oldpaint repo):

-    $ poetry install
+    $ make build

-That should install the various other dependencies of oldpaint.
-Then you should be able to start it with

-    $ poetry run python -m oldpaint
+    $ make run

 It will take a few seconds to start up the first time, since it uses cython to compile some parts to machine code.
+After that a window should appear and you're done.

-If this (or installation of the dependencies) fails, you're probably missing some compiler stuff.
-On ubuntu, something like the following should help.
+If any step fails, you're probably missing some required stuff.
+On Ubuntu, something like the following should help.

     $ apt install build-essential python3-dev

+If you get OpenGL related errors, it's possible that your hardware or driver does not support GL version 4.5.
+In that case you're currently out of luck.

-If you try it, especially on a non-linux platform, I'd love to hear about it!
+In any case, if you try it, especially on a non-linux platform, I'd love to hear about it!

 #### License ####